First Battle of Sabine Pass: Battle

 The morning of September 24 revealed Pennington's ship stuck in the mud within sight of the fort.
 Pennington ordered his vessel to fire and it was soon joined by the Rachael Seaman.
 The Confederate artillerists responded, but their shots fell short as did most of the naval gunfire.
 After five hours the Henry Janes was freed from the muck and entered the pass.
-Both schooners maneuvered to within 1.5 miles of the fort and began firing at 5:30 P.M.
+Both schooners maneuvered to within 1.5 miles of the fort and began firing at 5:30 p.m.

 Confederate forces numbering twenty eight artillerists manning the artillery batteries, additionally supported by thirty cavalrymen, were unable to effectively return fire as the outdated guns were unable to reach the Union vessels.
 They took shelter and re-emerged as night fell and the bombardment ceased.
 After inspecting the damage the Confederate commander, Major Josephus S. Irvine, ordered his artillery spiked and then retreated during the night.
 Since the fort ceased firing during the day, Crocker attempted to take the fort that evening using launches, but was unable to locate a passage through the large oyster reef which divided the channel.

 The next morning, September 25, Crocker fired three rounds into the fort with no response, then went ashore to find the fort deserted.
 He walked toward Sabine City and was met by a delegation announcing the town's surrender.
 This was the first major Texas city captured by the Union.
 Neither side reported suffering any casualties.

 Results

-On September 27, 1862, three boats with thirty-three men traveled up the Sabine Lake ‘’ twelve miles, near the mouth of Taylor's Bayou, and attempted to destroy a railroad bridge, but after they left the bridge was saved.
+On September 27, 1862, three boats with thirty-three men traveled up the Sabine Lake twelve miles, near the mouth of Taylor's Bayou, and attempted to destroy a railroad bridge, but after they left the bridge was saved.
 During the period between the 27th and the end of the month Crocker and the “Kensington” captured the British Schooner Velocity and Hooper and the “Rachael Seaman” captured the schooner “Dart”.
 On October 3, 1862, Crocker captured the blockade runner “Dan” on the Calcasieu Pass and used it to travel back up the Sabine Lake to destroy the railroad bridge.
 Crocker was promoted to the rank of Acting Volunteer Lieutenant "for gallant conduct" in the Sabine Pass and Calcasieu Pass operations by Admiral Farragut.
-When intelligence reports indicated that there was a large Confederate army, preparing to counter-attack, Master Hooper (then in command of the place) withdrew the Rachael Seaman across the bar and back into the Gulf, abandoning the city and Fort Sabine, thus returning Sabine Pass, the lake, and river to Confederate hands they lost ..
+When intelligence reports indicated that there was a large Confederate army, preparing to counter-attack, Master Hooper (then in command of the place) withdrew the Rachael Seaman across the bar and back into the Gulf, abandoning the city and Fort Sabine, thus returning Sabine Pass, the lake, and river to Confederate hands.